massivedisaster/ADAL/CONTRIBUTING.md

 File Headers
 ------------

 The following file header is the used for ADAL.
-Please use it for new files.

 ```
 ADAL - A set of Android libraries to help speed up Android development.